It is a chronic and painful skin condition caused by failures in the neuroendocrine regulation of the sebaceous gland function.

 In the absence of proper treatment, plaques may appear on the skin of the face, chest, and back with the complication of a bacterial infection.

-Also blood tests for the detection of hormones, biochemical blood tests, a bacteriological study of the condition of the hair and skin.
+Also, blood tests for the detection of hormones, biochemical blood tests, and a bacteriological study of the condition of the hair and skin.

 If necessary, the study of the endocrine system is prescribed.

 - Avoid stressful situations as much as possible, which can be addressed by administering natural tranquilizers.